Anaminus/rbxmk/rbxmk/doc/USAGE.md

 -- Both calls are equivalent
 ```

-Henceforth, an "argument", in the context of these Lua functions, will refer to
+Henceforth, an "argument", in the context of these functions, will refer to a
-a value within this kind of table.
+value within this kind of table.

 Because of how tables work, there can be two kinds of arguments: named and
 unnamed.